nicseve/nicholas-seve-portfolio/README.md

 5. GitHub will give you a free `github.io` address.

 ## Custom domain
-Buy `nicholasherrera.com` (or another available domain) from a registrar.
 Then add the domain under GitHub Pages → Custom domain and follow the registrar's DNS instructions.

 No server, database, framework, or monthly hosting bill is required.